This post may contain affiliate links, view our disclosure.

 Why You’ll Love This Recipe

-- Easy.
-It’s just a matter of peeling and chopping apples, juicing an orange and a lemon, and measuring out the other ingredients.
+• Easy.
+It’s just a matter of peeling and chopping apples, zesting and juicing an orange and a lemon, and measuring out the other ingredients.

-- Quick!
-This Christmas mincemeat recipe takes just 1 hour to make from start-to-finish.
-Of course you can leave it in the fridge for a few days to let the flavors blend, but that’s your call.
+• Quick!
+This homemade Christmas mincemeat recipe takes just 1 hour to make from start-to-finish.
+Of course you can leave it in the fridge for a few days to let the flavors marry, but that’s your call.

-- Flavorful.
-With this recipe you’ll get the same lovely festive blend of flavor blend that you’d get in a classic mincemeat.
+• Flavorful.
+With this recipe you’ll get the same lovely festive flavor blend that you’d get in classic mincemeat with meat.

 Easy Homemade Mincemeat Recipe